deeparocks/impactdaos-xyz/posts/2-what-is-a-dao.md

 ---
 chapter: 2
 title: What is a DAO?
 A Crash Course
-description: The aim in this initial chapter is to communicate a clear definition of the word DAO
+description: The aim is to communicate a clear definition of the word DAO
 ---

 # What is a DAO?
 A Crash Course